BlessedHopeLex/BlessedHopeLex.github.io/index.md

 For whosoever shall call upon the name of the Lord shall be saved.
 (Romans 10:13) Everlasting life is a gift purchased by the blood of Jesus and offered freely to those who call upon Him by faith.
 Let us help you word a prayer.
 (Realize that what saves is your faith in Jesus Christ, not saying mere words.)

 If you will trust Jesus Christ as your Savior, pray a simple prayer.
 Prayer is simply talking to God.
-Tell Him that you know you are a sinner and that you deserve to pay your own sin debt.
-Acknowledge that Jesus died for you to pay the debt you owe, Today, as best as you know how, you will trust Him as your Savior.
-You will depend on Him from this moment on for your salvation.
+Admit to Him that you know you are a sinner and that you deserve to pay your own sin debt.
+Acknowledge that Jesus died for you to pay the debt you owe.
+Today, as best as you know how, trust Him as your Savior.
+Tell Him you will depend on Him from this moment on for your salvation.
 Ask God to help you live for Him and be a good Christian.

 If you have trusted Jesus Christ to save you, please let us know by e-mail or you can call (859) 621-8569.
 We'd like to be sure you have a Bible and help you grow as a new Christian.